julielhll/ixda/README.md

 } );
 ```

 The values you get from your Arduino Board are stored into the variable press, as written below.
-However, the values are stings so you need to use JSON.parse() in main.js file, which analyses the values and return a number.
+However, the values are stings so you need to use JSON.parse() in main.js file, which analyses the values.
+Here, we ask the programm to return a number.

 ```javascript
 press = JSON.parse(data).press;